 First, I acknowledge that my business may not be ideal for this test.
 I’m not always selling, and I don’t fall neatly into the categories of retail, auto, and e-commerce.

 But what if I had an auto dealership?
 This could be pretty great.

 Facebook could know that I’m an auto dealership.
 They could isolate those making searches for cars and auto dealerships on Facebook.
 They could then show my ads to people — within my target audience — who have shown an interest in buying a car on Facebook.

 When you think about it in these terms, this could be a very powerful tool.
 But if Facebook never expands from this narrow focus, a limited number of businesses will benefit from search ads.

 Since I appear to be part of the test, one question you are likely to have is, “Well, is it working?”
 I have no idea.
 At the moment, I’m not sure I’m getting any distribution to the Search placements.

-The only way to check this is within Breakdown in Ads Manager.
+The only way to check this is within Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. in Ads Manager.